sayed3li97/YourFirstAndroidAppJava/README.md

 # YourFirstAndroidAppJava

-This project is part of Introduction to Android workshop.
+This project is part of the Introduction to Android workshop.
 The exercise is a Simple App that interacts with button clicks to
 1. Display a Toast Message
 2. Count (Increase a number and change a TextView Value)
-3. Display a random number in a second screen
+3. Display a random number on a second screen

 This tutorial is based on [Codelab](https://codelabs.developers.google.com/codelabs/build-your-first-android-app/index.html?index=..%2F..index#0)